Industry Development - Training

 The 2016 QTIC Tourism and Hospitality Career Guide has been developed to showcase occupations required to deliver services associated with the tourism and hospitality sectors.

 QTIC, in partnership with the Management Institute of Australia, have designed the ‘Ni Hao – China’ program.
 The program has been tailored to support businesses in the tourism and hospitality sectors as they move towards engaging more successfully with ever increasing numbers of Chinese travellers.

-QTIC Workforce Capacity is a planning advisory body serving the wider tourism and hospitality industry in Queensland.
-Workforce Capacity is also the lead agency in addressing workforce challenges, guiding government policy and influencing public funding for training.
+QTIC Industry Development is the industry intelligence provider for Queensland's tourism, hospitality and the arts.
+QTIC is Queensland's lead agency in addressing workforce challenges, guiding government policy and influencing public funding for training.

 From VET to traineeships through to apprenticeships QTIC can help advise on these areas.

-The aim of the Mature Age Project (MAP) is to raise industry awareness of the ageing population and promote the benefits of older workers (45 years of age and above).
+QTIC is working to raise industry awareness of the ageing population and promote the benefits of older workers (45 years and above).

 The tourism volunteering portal provides a central point for travellers, new and experienced volunteers to find out about upcoming volunteering opportunities in tourism destinations or their local tourism industry.